ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 and format of the access token are opaque to the RC.

 Grant
-: The process by which a the RC requests and is given delegated access to the RS by the AS through the authority of the RO.
+: The process by which the RC requests and is given delegated access to the RS by the AS through the authority of the RO.

 Key